Hieronymvs/MapObjectLocationFinder/README.md

 A short and simple Python script to find objects on OpenStreeMaps.

-By default produces a list of coordinates of railway bridges in Ukraine.
+By default produces a list of coordinates (in a .txt file) of railway bridges in Ukraine.